 Dropped a Bridge on Her: If you play as anyone else but Cindy in "Wild Things", she will appear at the starting point of the scenario.
 However, after the cutscene after the zombie elephant makes its appearance, she's shown to be dead when the game resumes.

 Mark is a veteran of the Vietnam War, and currently employed as a security guard.
 Fortunately, his wife and son live outside the city.
-Mark is overweight but very strong, and can move objects by himself that would usually require two people, and can rear back for a more powerful melee strike.
+Mark is overweight but very strong, and can move objects by himself that would usually require two people, and can rear back for a more powerful melee strike (with File #2 giving him the option to do the same above and below).
 He has the most health of any survivor and has the ability to block.

 A Friend in Need: He has a mini-storyline with Bob in "Outbreak" which progresses if the player has Mark guide him along with the rest of the group to safety.
 It's all for naught because Bob will either commit suicide or become a zombie.